edm1001/online-counter/README.md

 # Online Counter

+## Description
-## This is a simple counter app that uses Javascript
+- This is a simple counter app that uses Javascript